 6. More than one-half of all American workers are disengaged at work, job satisfaction statistics reveal.

-According to USA job satisfaction statistics, more than 50% of all US employees are disengaged at work.
-Being disengaged means employees are basically sleepwalking through their day without passion or energy.
+According to USA job satisfaction statistics, the number of disengaged workers is now more than 50% of all US employees.
+Disengaged employees are those that sleepwalk through their day without passion or energy.

 7. According to statistics on American job satisfaction, nearly 75% of employees quit their boss, not their job.

-8. Around 43% of employees that are engaged at work receive feedback at least once a week.
+8. Around 43% of disengaged employees receive feedback at least once a week.

 While the ball is certainly in the employer’s (manager’s) court here, keep in mind that waiting indefinitely to talk to an employee who’s struggling will neither fix the problem nor inspire them to feel better.